Banks, energy shares lift FTSE 100; Greggs top mid-cap gainer - Up News Info

 Article content

-London’s FTSE 100 rose on Tuesday, buoyed by heavyweight banks on higher yields, while fast-food chain Greggs jumped after raising its profit forecast.
+London’s FTSE 100 rallied from recent losses on Tuesday as signs of a recovery saw investors piling into economically sensitive sectors, with energy stocks rising as oil prices hit three-year highs.

-The blue-chip FTSE 100 index gained 0.6% by 0800 GMT after three straight sessions of losses, with HSBC Holdings , Royal Dutch Shell, BP and Lloyds Group among the top boosts.
+The blue-chip FTSE 100 index gained 0.9% after three straight sessions of losses, aided by over 2% jump in both banks and life insurance stocks.

-The domestically focussed mid-cap index advanced 0.2%.
-Baker and fast-food chain Greggs provided the biggest support, rising 3.7% after it raised its full-year profit forecast despite supply chain and staffing disruptions.
+The benchmark UK 10-year bond yield touched a more than two-year high on persisting inflation expectation and bets on rate hikes by central bank.

 Article content

-“Investors are highly anticipating a spending-driven rally in the upcoming weeks, coupled with higher-than-expected quarterly results as most of the businesses operated with the lowest set of restrictions in the three-month stretch for the first time in the coronavirus pandemic,” said Kunal Sawhney, chief executive at Kalkine.
+Meanwhile, Britain’s post-lockdown economic recovery avoided losing further momentum in September but companies increased prices at the fastest pace on record, adding to signs of rising inflation, a survey showed.

+The domestically focused mid-cap index advanced 0.3%.
+Baker and fast-food chain Greggs provided the biggest support, rising 11.1% after it raised its full-year profit forecast despite supply chain and staffing disruptions.

-A jump in oil prices to three years highs also supported the benchmark index, although it also fueled inflation worries.
+A jump in oil prices to three-year highs also supported the benchmark index, although it also fueled inflation worries.

 The FTSE 100 index has gained nearly 9% so far this year on support from accommodative central bank policies but has traded range-bound around the 7,000 psychological level since August.